adamsilver/fdpb/05-Inbox-Management.md

 - Pressing right on a menu item moves to the next item (on loop).
 - Pressing left on a menu item moves to the previous item (on loop).

-We'll further enhance the experience for small screens by creating a more traditional menu that expands and collapses.
+On small screens we'll need to tweak the layout and behaviour.
+As there is no room to present all the items, we'll hide them behind a tradional menu that expands and collapses.

 This is what it looks like: